nucypher/nucypher/docs/source/staking/running_a_worker.rst

     #.
 Reconfigure the worker to use the new account ``nucypher ursula config --worker-address <ADDRESS>``
     #.
 Bond the new address from the staking account (or inform the staking party).

-    Note that stakers can only be rebond once every two periods.
+    Note that stakers can only rebond once every two periods.

 3. Run Worker